systemd/systemd/docs/USER_NAMES.md

 names.
 An additional, common rule between both modes listed below is that empty strings are not valid user/group names.

-Philosophically, the strict mode described below enforces a white-list of what's allowed and prohibits everything else, while the relaxed mode described below implements a blacklist of what's not allowed and permits everything else.
+Philosophically, the strict mode described below enforces an allow list of what's allowed and prohibits everything else, while the relaxed mode described below implements a deny list of what's not allowed and permits everything else.

 ### Strict mode